Cultural Gifts Donations and the National Centre for Australian Children’s Literature Inc

 7. Commissioning and arranging valuations

-The Lu Rees Archives usually recommends two valuers who are known to us and have valued similar materials in the past.
+The Centre usually recommends two valuers who are required by the program and known to us and have valued similar materials in the past.
 These valuers must be on the Approved Valuers list published by the Cultural Gifts Program on their website.
-The Archives requires the donor to pay the valuers' fees, as these, along with the value of the donation, are a taxation deduction for the donor.
-The Lu Rees Archives does not pay tax and therefore cannot claim this benefit.
+The Centre requires the donor to pay the valuers' fees, as these, along with the value of the donation, are a taxation deduction for the donor.
+The Centre does not pay tax and therefore cannot claim this benefit.

-Arranging the valuers and their visits, and creating the paperwork for the Cultural Gifts committee, can take some time, so planning is essential between the Archives and the donor.
+Arranging the valuers and their visits, and creating the paperwork for the Cultural Gifts committee, can take some time, so planning is essential between the Centre and the donor.

 8. Accepting valuations